innavoig23/Luxmeter-created-programming-Arduino-in-Assembly/README.md

 ## Instructions

-We have included detailed instructions for configuring and operating the Arduino through Atmel Studio.
-These instructions are crucial for anyone looking to replicate the project or understand the programming and setup process.
+Detailed instructions for configuring and operating the Arduino through Atmel Studio are included in this repository.

 ## Circuit Information